ladak100/ladak100.github.io/todayi.md

 ### Today, I...
 #### June 2024
+Tuesday July 2th, 2024:
+- Today, I worked during the day
+- Today, I surprised my hrandparents in the evening.
+We had a big dinner together the six of us.
+Another awesome day
+- Today, I felt down at night while practicing the uke.
+Not sure if it was the dump after such a great time, or something else.

+Monday July 1th, 2024:
+- Today, I continued the camping trip with friends.
+Today was our last day :(.
+Best weather we had by far, just an A1 Sunny Summer Day.
+We got up late and packed up the campsite.
+On our way out, we stopped by to cliff jump near Eagle's Point.
+First time I'd jumped since I tore my pec doing it 7 years ago. climbed the cliffs and collected wild blueberries.
+Enjoyed the last bit of paradise before portaging back and driving home.
+- Today, I returned home, same time as my parents who had just finished their trip.
+Missed them so much.
+Glad the house was full again.
+Slept so well
+- Today, I had the perfect day.
+I would change nothing, and give everything to do it over again.

+Sunday June 30th, 2024:
+- Today, I continued the camping trip with friends.
+I woke up late.
+It spat rain on and off the whole morning.
+In the afternoon, we set out to catch a fish.
+We caught five and kept a smallie, a largie, and a perch.
+Spatroast then for dinner.
+The sun finally showed herself just as we arrived back at the site.
+It was amazing, cast hard shadows for the next hour, and soaked in every bit with a swim.
+The fish was overcooked.
+An amazing sunset.
+Last night

+Saturday June 29th, 2024:
+- Today, I camped at McCrae Lake with some friends.
+Its where I used to out trip 10 years ago when I went to camp Kitchikewana.
+I caught a pike, we portaged the wrong way, then eventually the right way from McDonald to McCrae.
+Saw a group of Ukranians camping and blasting trance.
+Had lunch on Elephant Rock.
+Set up shop on a perfect campsite.
+It was cloudy the whole day.
+At night, a massive thunderstorm rolled in.
+Wind and rain were biblical

+Friday June 28th, 2024:
+- Today, I packed for a camping trip and had a friend sleep over

+Thursday June 27th, 2024:
+- Today, I forgot to log

+Wednesday June 26th, 2024:
+- Today, I forgot to log

+Tuesday June 25th, 2024:
+- Today, I forgot to log

 Monday June 24th, 2024:
 - Today, I woke up at half noon
 - Today, I performed a great reset and got a lot done